The art of making the perfect Kuih Kapit (love letters)

 In Malaysia, there exists a delicacy that, despite its name, is neither an aphrodisiac nor a love potion.
 Yet those who have tasted it have been known to wax lyrical over the exquisite flavour.
 The "love letter", more commonly known as Kuih Kapit (a paper-thin crispy biscuit), is an essential feature of Chinese and Malay festivals.

 "To make, very time consuming; to eat, very fast," is an apt and colloquial way of describing the Kuih Kapit.
 While the women of the household sweat and strain over a charcoal stove, the younger ones wait eagerly to gobble all up.

 Making Kuih Kapit has always been a family affair for the Cheah household.
 Many cooks may spoil the soup, but in this case, many hands – coming from a family of eight siblings – make work light.
 Come Chinese New Year, family members gather together for the annual Kuih Kapit secession, to catch up on gossip and swap stories while slaving over the hot charcoal stove.

 Making Kuih Kapit requires a certain amount of multi-tasking.
-The "chief" cook juggles several tasks at one time – minding the fire, flipping the moulds, mixing and pouring the batter, cooking each peace to a perfect golden brown colour, then trimming the run-offs.
+The "chief" cook juggles several tasks at one time – minding the fire, flipping the moulds, mixing and pouring the batter, cooking each piece to a perfect golden brown colour, then trimming the run-offs.

 The assistants, on the other hand, have to quickly fold the Kuih Kapit into halves and then again into quarters, each representing a Chinese fan, while it is still hot and pliable.
-These works of art, once cooled, are then arranging neatly in air-tight containers.
+These works of art, once cooled, are then arranged neatly in air-tight containers.

 Although the latter sounds like a simple task, one must remember that folding each Kuih Kapit must be done within a split second as it hardens almost instantaneously, making folding then impossible.
 An experienced assistant will also be able to choose the 'nicer side' to face outward so as to make the biscuit look more presentable.

 Nowadays, two-moulded electric Kuih Kapit makers are available on the market; however, the most efficient way to make Kuih Kapit is still the traditional way.